 All patients received appropriate supportive treatment according to our hospital protocols and general recommendations.
 We defined a severe case of hepatitis E if INR >1.5, hepatic encephalopathy grades 2-4 and/or comorbidities (acute-on-chronic liver disease, confirmed immunosuppression) or neurological manifestations were found (according to EASL guideline 2018) [5].
 The therapeutic approach for these patients was supportive treatment plus ribavirin (600-800 mg/day).
 We defined severe cases of hepatitis A if INR >1.5, hepatic encephalopathy grades 2-4 were present.
 The therapeutic approach for these patients was supportive treatment plus plasma products.

 All patient data were collected from electronic records.
 These include laboratory parameters at admission, final diagnosis according to ICM10 codes and doctors’ description of each patient’s presentation and evolution.
-For subjective parameters, the judgement of all doctors assigned to each patient were considered equivalent.
+For subjective parameters, the judgment of all doctors assigned to each patient was considered equivalent.

 All patients signed an informed consent form.
-This study was approved by the ethics committee of our hospital.
+This study was approved by the ethics committee of our institution.

 Data were centralized in a spreadsheet, checked for consistency, anonymized and imported into R 3.6.1 on Linux where all subsequent statistical analyses were performed.
-We used absolute and relative frequencies to describe categorical data and medians with IQR and ranges to describe numerical data.
-Comparisons between hepatitis A and hepatitis E groups were performed using both univariate methods (t for continuous variables with normal distribution according to the Shapiro-Wilk test, Mann-Whitney for continuous variables with non-normal distribution according to the Shapiro-Wilk test, Fisher tests for binary variables) as well as two multivariate logistic regression models adjusting for 1: age & gender and 2: all variables taken into account prior to logistic models, right skewed data was transformed using the base 10 logarithm.
-All statistical tests used significance cut-off of p<0.05.
+We used absolute and relative frequencies to describe categorical data and means with standard deviations or medians with IQR and ranges to describe numerical data.
+Comparisons between hepatitis A and hepatitis E groups were performed using both univariate methods (t-test for continuous variables with normal distribution according to the Shapiro-Wilk test, Mann-Whitney test for continuous variables with non-normal distribution, Fisher test for binary variables) as well as two multivariate logistic regression models adjusting for 1: age & gender and 2: all variables taken into account.
+Prior to logistic models, right-skewed data were transformed using the base 10 logarithm.
+All statistical tests used a significance cut-off of p<0.05.

 Results

 A total of 48 hepatitis E adult patients and 152 hepatitis A adult patients were included.
+No pregnant women were found in either group.
 No hepatitis E cases were registered in pediatric patients.
 Hepatitis E cases represented 9.62% from all registered cases of acute viral hepatitis during the study period, including legal minors (Figure 1).
 All hepatitis E cases are believed to be autochthonous but precise food-borne sources could not be reliably assessed.

 Figure 1.
 Distribution of acute viral hepatitis cases during the study period (2017 Jan 1 to 2019 Aug 30).

-Most cases in both groups were male (M/F ratio: 1.47) and hepatitis E patients were significantly older than hepatitis A patients.
-No pregnant women were found in either group (Table 1).
+Most cases in both groups were male (M/F ratio: 1.47) and hepatitis E patients were significantly older than hepatitis A patients (Table 1).

 Patients in both groups had statistically similar median hospitalization length.
 The maximum duration was 43 days in a hepatitis E patient and 38 days in a hepatitis A patient (Table 1).